tradej/content/tools/devassistant/developers.md

 ---

-This section is intended for developers that want to make their own assistants or a custom `.devassistant` file for their project.
+This section is intended for developers that want to make their own assistants for their project.
 If you want to learn how to use DevAssistant, go to [Tutorials](#LINK-TO-TUTORIALS).
-Furthermore, the tutorial is condensed to be as clear and short as possible.
+Furthermore, the tutorial is significantly condensed to be as clear and short as possible.
 For a much more detailed tutorial, visit [DevAssistant documentation](http://doc.devassistant.org/en/latest/developer_documentation/create_assistant.html).

 # Write Your Own Assistant